arp95/color_segmentation_using_gmm_and_em/README.md

 ### Software Required
 To run the .py files, use Python 3.
-Standard Python 3 libraries like OpenCV, Numpy, matplotlib are used.
+Standard Python 3 libraries like OpenCV, Numpy, scipy and matplotlib are used.